247apps/Nodejs-face-detector-rest-1/README.md

-## Nodejs-face-detector-rest-1 - This is the experiment of machine learning via Clarify develop by Biana Custom Web Services
+## Nodejs-face-detector-rest-1 - This is the experiment using Clarifai machine learning APIs developed by Biana Custom Web Services

 Express Nodejs App